isabelabu/KittyGenerator/README.md

 # KittyGenerator
-Simple site that give you a random cat based on your choices.
+Simple site that gives you a random cat based on your choices.